 Listed above are very few places that hold back a strong history.
 Though the structures are demolished and modified, the history is still remembered by the natives of the city.

-To preserve such historical structures, the government did introduce an act where no building surrounding certain distance from the Meenakshi Amman temple, is to be built above or the as same height as the temple.
+To preserve such historical structures, the government did introduce an act where no building surrounding a certain distance from the Meenakshi Amman temple, is to be built above or the as same height as the temple.
 But nowadays, people barely remember the law, and the view of the temple is hardly visible from the streets.

 Concentrating on the four tightly packed streets of the old city, which is still the adobe of various ancient buildings.
 South Masi street, which is mostly crowded for almost 365 days in a year is the commercial area and the busiest street of Madurai.
 Such highly populated urban areas with historical structures, need special attention to preserve them from being demolished or completely modified.